sxyu/volrend/README.md

 # N3-Tree Volume Rendering

-This is a real-time volume renderer built using CUDA + OpenGL interop.
-Here, we use a N^3 tree to model volumetric emission and absorption at RGB frequencies (by N^3 tree we mean octree but with branching factor N, the standard case is N=2).
+This is a real-time volume renderer built using OpenGL *computer shaders* Here, we use a N^3 tree to model volumetric emission and absorption at RGB frequencies (by N^3 tree we mean octree but with branching factor N, the standard case is N=2).